tonethar/IGME-330-Spring-2020/projects/project-2.md

       - the soundness of your programming
       - meeting the requirements detailed below
       - how far you went beyond what we did in class, as described below

+ ***\* OR - maybe you would like to make something that's more on the game side.
+If you can come up with something that uses Canvas, WebAudio, and image data manipulation in a significant way, we might be able to work something out.
+Reach out to your Prof with a proposal ASAP and we'll talk.***

 <a id="resources"></a>